Spin-dependent phenomena at chiral temporal interfaces: Introduction

-The main property that characterizes a chiral material is that the right- and left-handed circularly polarized (RHCP/LHCP) waves that can form a linearly polarized propagating wave have different phase velocities.
-This property is not exclusive to chiral media, it exists also in magnetized and magneto-optical materials.
-In chiral media, such difference in the phase velocity arises from spatial dispersion in materials with broken mirror-inversion symmetry.
-Due to this important characteristic, in this paper, we show that at the temporal interface between chiral and dielectric media, the angular frequency of the RHCP and LHCP waves will be shifted to two different angular frequencies resulting in splitting the polarization states.
-Up to our knowledge, this is an exotic phenomenon that has not been reported before (it is worth noting that there is an analogy with the spin Hall effect of light~\cite{spin}).
-Such phenomenon will establish a new class of wave-matter interactions, spin-temporal interactions of light.
-In addition, in this paper, we also calculate the forward and backward waves generated due to the temporal discontinuity, and we prove that under certain condition, the backward waves vanish meaning that only the forward waves are propagating in the dielectric medium.
+In this paper, we make an initial step in this direction and contemplate a nonstationary chiral medium.
+In particular, we consider a temporal interface between a chiral medium and a dielectric medium.
+It is useful to conceptualise the problem as a temporal interface between two symmetries.
+This is an interface between spatially mirror-inversion asymmetric and symmetric media, hence, the symmetry is switched in time.
+In a chiral medium, the RHCP and LHCP waves which form a linearly polarized propagating wave are associated with different phase velocities~\cite{Ari}, which is the main property of chiral media.
+This property is not exclusive to chiral media, it is associated also with nonreciprocal magnetized and magneto-optical materials.
+In chiral media, such difference in the phase velocity of eigenwaves arises from spatial dispersion in materials with broken mirror-inversion symmetry.
+We show that due to this important characteristic, at a temporal interface between chiral and dielectric media the angular frequencies of the propagating RHCP and LHCP waves (composing a linearly polarized wave) are shifted to two different angular frequencies resulting in splitting the polarization states temporally.
+In addition, the energy density of the RHCP and LHCP waves experiences a spin-dependent gain/loss effect.
+Such phenomena constitute examples of an unusual class of wave-matter interactions.